So, the most common reasons to do a engine rebuild are, loss of compression and or excessive engine oil consumption.

 Is It Worth It, To Repair Or Rebuild My Engine ?

 Most of the time, it comes down to a personal choice.
 There is no easy solution, to the question.
 But, there are cases, where it’s an easy decision.
-If the car is 20 years old, with 300,000 miles on it and is falling apart at the seams; then it’s pretty obvious, it makes no sense to fix it.
+If the car is 20 years old, with 300,000 miles on it and is falling apart at the seams.
+Then, it’s pretty obvious, it makes no sense to fix it.
 If the car is 5 years old and in good shape, it’s definitely worth fixing.
-Most of the cars that need engines, fall somewhere in-between.
+Most of the cars that need engines, fall somewhere in the middle.

 Consider the total projected cost of the engine, plus any needed maintenance and repairs.
-Consider whether, you like your car or not; and the cost of buying a new or used car you would like.
+Consider whether, you like your car or not and the cost of buying a new or used car.
 Keep in mind, that there is some uncertainty in buying a used car, even if you have it inspected.
 Remember to include financing costs and full coverage insurance, when thinking about a new car.
 In some cases, it is worth doing repairs to a car, in excess of its blue book value.

 So, If I Do A Engine Rebuild, My Car Will Be Like New, Right ?

-No: The car is much more, than just the engine.
+Note: The car is much more, than just the engine.
 There’s steering, suspension, transmission, brakes, tires, axles, fuel injection, smog equipment, and a lot more.
-A car with a rebuilt engine, will still run poorly with bad ignition wires; and still fail a smog test, with a bad O2 sensor and still overheat, with a bad radiator.
+A car with a rebuilt engine, can still run poorly and fail a smog test.
+If you still have, bad ignition wires, a bad O2 sensor and still overheat, with a bad radiator.

 How Do I Break In, A Rebuilt Engine ?